 What are kindness rocks?
 Quite simply, they are rocks with kind words and images painted or drawn on them.
 They can be of any shape or size, and can be decorated in any way, as long as there is a positive theme to it (much to my boys’ chagrin, because all they wanted to do was paint fighting ninjas all over their rocks).
 And if the decorating isn’t fun enough, the placement of the rocks sure is.
 You see, after creating your uplifting and artistic rocks, you can hide them all over your school community so that others can discover uplifting messages of love and support all year round.

 What do you need to create kindness rocks?
 Well…rocks…duh.
-And waterproof paint and paintbrushes.
+And waterproof paint and paint brushes.
 Other than that, the sky is the limit.
-We decided to sprinkle some of our kindness rocks with glitter (aka “the devil’s dandruff” if you ask my husband) but other than that our rocks were pretty basic with simple paint designs with some uplifting words.
+We decided to sprinkle some of our kindness rocks with glitter or used glitter paint on some (aka “the devil’s dandruff” if you ask my husband) but other than that our rocks were pretty basic with simple paint designs with some uplifting words.
 For a class party, I would give each student two rocks so that they have ample opportunity to be creative.

 Stumped on what to include on your kindness rocks?
 Here are some prompts: